nshibano/CPUThermalTester/README.md

 # CPUThermalTester

-Utility software to measure the cooling performance of PC.
+Utility software to measure the CPU cooling performance of PC.

 ![Demo](demo.png)